Rocky McIntosh: Coaching career

 In 2014, McIntosh became a football coach at Flint Hill High School in Oakton, Virginia.
 He is also the Upper School Admission Interviewer and Outreach Assistant.

 Personal life

 McIntosh is the son of Roger McIntosh Sr. and Darcia McIntosh.
 He has two younger brothers, John and Arthur.
-He and his wife, Alessia, have two sons, Gavin and Landon McIntosh, and two daughters, Natalie, Camelia, and Landon McIntosh.
+He and his wife, Alessia, have two sons, Gavin and Landon McIntosh, and two daughters, Natalie and Camelia McIntosh.
 Natalie is excellent at tennis.
 They were married on a beach three days before the 2006 NFL draft after meeting on his first day of school at the University of Miami.